rosshadden/sublime-xpath/README.md

   - optionally normalize whitespace when displaying text results (via a setting).
   - with history, optionally globally or per document.
   - reference multiple context nodes (at cursor positions) by using the `$contexts` variable.
+  - define custom variables in the settings file.
 - Show XML well-formedness parse errors, and move the cursor to the location where the error occurred.
 - Tidy HTML files into valid XML. (currently only accessible when the XML parser cannot parse the document (or via the python console for advanced users))